 Training is surely a challenge for companies, particularly due to budget constraints.
-Research by SHRM, The New Talent Landscape: Recruiting Difficulty and Skills Shortages, found that almost one-third of companies do not have any budget for training, and among those that do, over half indicate the budget is not increasing.
+Research by the Society for Human Resource Management (SHRM), The New Talent Landscape: Recruiting Difficulty and Skills Shortages, found that almost one-third of companies do not have any budget for training, and among those that do, over half indicate the budget is not increasing1.
 If training could be brought into alignment with employee goals to grow and advance, changes in this area may have a broader talent management impact.

-60% of employees are looking for growth in their current companies
+60% of employees are looking for growth in their current companies.